Clarence Gilyard: Actor

 In 1979, Gilyard moved to Los Angeles to become an actor.
 Among other work, a role in the play Bleacher Bums made him what one magazine called "the first black actor to play a cheerleader", before he segued into television roles.
 As a character actor, Gilyard made guest appearances on TV shows such as Diff'rent Strokes, The Facts of Life, 227, Simon & Simon, and Riptide.
 In 1982–1983, Gilyard was cast in the final season of the NBC TV series CHiPs as Officer Benjamin Webster, opposite Erik Estrada.
 He co-starred with Jim Carrey in the 1984 NBC sitcom The Duck Factory.
 He appeared in a commercial for McDonald's in 1987.

-Gilyard's movie debut in 1986 was as an F-14 Tomcat radar intercept officer, LT.(JG) Marcus "Sundown" Williams, in Top Gun.
+Gilyard's movie debut in 1986 was as an F-14 Tomcat radar intercept officer, LT.
+(JG) Marcus "Sundown" Williams, in Top Gun.
 He was also a military man in the 1986 film The Karate Kid Part II.
 He appeared in the 1988 action film Die Hard as Theo, a criminal computer expert.
 He also appeared as Reverend Bruce Barnes in Left Behind: The Movie and its sequel, Left Behind II: Tribulation Force.

 Gilyard played the role of Ben Matlock's private investigator, Conrad McMasters, on Matlock opposite Andy Griffith from 1989 to 1993.
 He replaced Kene Holliday, who was fired for his dependency on drugs and alcohol.
 Gilyard appeared in almost every Matlock episode starting in season 3 of the show.
 When the show moved from NBC to ABC for the series' seventh season, production moved from Los Angeles to Wilmington, North Carolina.
 Andy Griffith suggested to Gilyard that he move there, too, which he did, before departing to work on a pilot for another series at CBS the following year.

 In 1993, he began another long-time co-starring role opposite Chuck Norris on Walker, Texas Ranger.
 Gilyard portrayed fellow Texas Ranger and best friend of Walker, James "Jimmy" Trivette.
 Gilyard had a cameo appearance in the 2005 television movie, Walker, Texas Ranger: Trial by Fire.

 In 2012, after taking time off to teach, Gilyard began appearing onscreen again, mostly in independent projects.
 In 2014, he appeared in the religious film A Matter of Faith.

 On January 17, 2016, Gilyard performed the role of Hoak Colburn onstage at the University of New Mexico's Popejoy Hall in the Neil Simon Festival's Driving Miss Daisy, opposite his former Walker, Texas Ranger co-star, Sheree J. Wilson.

 In the 2018 edition of the football video game Madden NFL, Gilyard plays high school coach Devin Wade in the "Longshot" section of the game.
 Two years later, Gilyard reprised his role as criminal gang member Theo from Die Hard, alongside star Bruce Willis, in a commercial for Advance Auto Parts' DieHard brand of car batteries.

-Professor
+Continued education and teaching work

+In 2003, Gilyard returned to school, receiving a Master of Fine Arts in theatre performance at Southern Methodist University.